-To begin the lesson, students are presented with the following scenario:
+To begin this exponential growth lesson, students are presented with the following scenario:

 "Two students who were both born on December 21st, the date of the winter solstice, decide that it would be great not to have to attend school on that day.
 Therefore, they start a rumor that schools will be closed to celebrate the winter solstice.
 So, on December 1st, one of the students told two of her friends that school would be closed.
 On the next day, each of these students tells 2 students and on consecutive days, each of the new students tells 2 more students and so on.
 If there are 8,000 students in the school district, the question arises as to whether the rumor was started early enough for everyone to have heard it?"